Levi-Leah/COMPTIA-A-notes/modules/system-hardware.md

   - Refining CPU instruction processing increases efficiency
 - Even low-powered CPUs can generate harmful heat

----

-- **Passive cooling**
+### Passive cooling

 - Does not use power or mechanical parts
 - Less effective for very hot components
 - **Heat Sinks**:
   - Made of heat-conductive metal like aluminum
   - Uses thermal paste to attach to the chip
   - Designed with spikes or baffles to increase surface area
   - Heat moves from chip to heat sink, then dissipates into air
   - Case fans assist in removing hot air from the case

-- **Active cooling**
+### Active cooling

 - Involves electrically powered components and mechanical parts
 - **Fan cooling**
   - **CPU Cooling**:
     - Fan attached to CPU's heat sink
     - Aims to circulate air and reduce CPU heat
   - **Case Fans**:
     - Cools the entire interior of the computer
     - Additional fans may be placed strategically in the case
 - **Liquid cooling**
   - Efficient but risky due to liquid's electrical conductivity
   - **Components**:
     - Heat sinks (water blocks) attached to hot chips (CPU, GPU)
     - Sealed tubing for liquid flow
     - Pump circulates liquid, transferring heat to a reservoir
     - Reservoir may have a fan-cooled radiator

 ---